-The TV AI Hub has been created to pull together the incredible community of academics, researchers, technologists, clinicians and business strategists here in the Thames Valley so everyone can learn, network, collaborate, share knowledge, explore and develop business opportunities and partnerships.
+The TV AI Hub has been created to bring the incredible Thames Valley AI community together so everyone can learn, network, collaborate, share knowledge, explore and develop business opportunities and partnerships.

 We would like this AI Hub to showcase work being done in AI and its related fields by those actually doing it.
 Oracle and the University of Reading have kicked this off, so please get in touch if you would like to contribute.
 We are keen to show the breadth and depth of what is being done across all sectors, from startups to corporates and everything in between.
 Please get in touch

 The news about artificial intelligence is mostly dominated by sensational stories such as the ominous threat of deepfakes, deep learning algorithms that create fake blogs, AI bots that create their own language, and generative adversarial networks that create realistic portraits of non-existent people.